Are Biological Systems More Intelligent Than Artificial Intelligence?: Formal Framework and Definitions

-The programs in the vocabulary can express constraints or boundary conditions.
+The core claim and Theorem~\ref{thm:stack} depend upon the Stack Theory primitives defined below.
+The surrounding narrative provides intuition.
+The ESM contains additional motivation, proofs, and related technical material \cite{bennett2025thesis,bennett2023b,bennett2023c,bennett2024a,bennett2024b,bennettwelshciaunica2024,bennett2025e}.

+Stack Theory describes an adaptive system in terms of the binary constraints or boundary conditions that define it.
+Embodiment is a choice of abstraction layer.
+This is a finite vocabulary of possible constraints (programs) representing the possible configurations of a body embedded in its environment \cite{bennett2025thesis}.
+These programs are used to express “statements” constraining the body.
+Policies and tasks are defined as statements in this embodied language, and delegation is captured by how task constraints are arranged across layers.
+ESM Note~S5 provides a longer conceptual motivation and links to related perspectives.

+For example, if a human raises their arm, then they are expressing a statement in their embodied language.
+That statement constrains what the body does next.
+The vocabulary $\mathfrak{v}$ of programs express this physical constraint.
 The inputs, outputs and policies of a system are all just subsets of its vocabulary.
 A $\mathfrak{v}$-task $\langle I, O\rangle$ is a set of inputs and corresponding outputs.
 If the $\mathfrak{v}$-task describes a `fit' organism, then the outputs it contains are `correct' according to natural selection.
-Information regarding system state is merged into what we're calling inputs and outputs $\langle I, O\rangle$, which are not located on a Markov blanket but everywhere in the system.
-Nevertheless a system \cite{ciaunica2023b} that conformed to the free energy principle (FEP) would be a $\mathfrak{v}$-task for which $\langle I, O\rangle$ minimised surprisal.
-In other words, a $\mathfrak{v}$-task can describe an organism as behaviour that serves homeostatic and reproductive goals \cite{bennettwelshciaunica2024}.

-Full definitions and proofs are given in the appendix.
-However here is a brief summary, similar to that of \cite{bennettwelshciaunica2024}, of core definitions associated with the pancomputational enactivism formalism \cite{bennett2024a}.
-The paper should make sense without the definitions, but please refer back here as needed.
+A $\mathfrak{v}$-task $\langle I,O\rangle$ can represent biological selection pressures by specifying which outputs are viable for which inputs.
+For example, an FEP-style agent can be treated as a task whose admissible futures minimise surprisal under an appropriate generative model \cite{ciaunica2023b,Friston2010}.